Clairemont, San Diego

-Clairemont (or Clairemont Mesa) is a community in San Diego, California, United States.
+Clairemont, also known as Clairemont Mesa, is a community in San Diego, California, United States.
 It has a population of about 81,600 residents and an area of roughly 13.3 sqmi.
 Clairemont is bordered by Interstate 805 on the east, Interstate 5 to the west, State Route 52 to the north, and the community of Linda Vista to the south.
 The community of Clairemont can be subdivided into the neighborhoods of North Clairemont, Clairemont Mesa East, Clairemont Mesa West, Bay Park, and Bay Ho.